Prashant002-1/Emotionflix/docs/User_Manual.md

 ### Option 1: Try Without an Account
 - Use EmotionFlix immediately without signing up
-- Access recommendations with manual emotion input
+- Access Movie Match feature with manual emotion input
 - Explore movies and see compatibility scores
+- Browse movie details and information
 - Perfect for trying out the platform

 ### Option 2: Create an Account for Full Features
 **Enhanced Features with Account:**
 - Advanced emotion detection with webcam/photo upload
+- Access to full Recommendations page with personalized suggestions
 - Watch history tracking with emotional context
 - Personalized recommendations that improve over time
 - Watchlist and favorites management